IPS-Eye-White

 This clearly demonstrates that unless belief in Christ accompanies baptism, it is not valid.
 This obviously includes anyone who was baptized at a very young age.

-If you were "baptized" as an infant, it was pretty much a meaningless rite, although it may have meant the world to your parents at the time.
-As you had no part in the decision, and both repentance and faith are prerequisites for baptism, you should be baptized by immersion.
+Although being "baptized" as an infant may have meant the world to your parents at the time, it was pretty much a meaningless rite Both repentance and faith are prerequisites for baptism - neither of which you were capable of thus you should be baptized by immersion.

 The two relevant questions you should ask are 1) When and how were you baptized and 2) what was your understanding of baptism at the time?